Faculty & Staff Directory

-Professor Tom Gallagher serves as Director for the cluster of Information Technology academic programs of study including: IT - Cybersecurity, IT - Programming & App Development, Computer Support, Health IT, and Cybersecurity.
-Tom has been a faculty member at Missoula College and the University of Montana since 2001.
+Tom Gallagher serves as Dean at Missoula College and Point of Contact (POC) Director for Cybersecurity Center of Academic Excellence (CAE2Y) at Missoula College.
+Tom has been a professor of Information Technology and Computer Science at Missoula College, University of Montana since 2001.
 Prior to coming to UM, Tom served in the roles of Technology Director and System Administrator.
 He holds a doctoral and masters degree in Education Leadership from the University of Montana, masters degree in Computer Science from Western Washington University, and baccalaureate degree in Mathematics from Carroll College.
 His dissertation is entitled Baccalaureate Time-to-Degree for Montana University System Two-year College Transfer Students.

 - Ed.D.
 Education Leadership, University of Montana

 - B.A.
 Mathematics, Carroll College

 CSCI 105 Computer Fluency, 3 cr.
 Offered autumn and spring.
 Introduces the skills and concepts of information technology, both from practical and a more theoretical point of view.
 During lectures and interactive computer labs, students will explore a wide range of digital and information technologies, including common PC applications, networking, databases, privacy, and security.
 Credit not allowed for both CSCI 105 and CRT 111 and CS 111.